Long-term international migration, provisional: year ending June 2025

 As we do this, part of our quality assurance involves comparing our estimates of immigration with other sources of information.

-The line chart in Figure 10 shows Office for National Statistics (ONS) estimates of long-term non-EU+ immigration broadly align with trends seen in the Home Office data on visas granted.
-The number of visas granted will always be higher as not everyone will use their visa or stay long-term: differences in the size of the gap between visas granted and ONS immigration estimates can be caused by changes in the percentage of people who use their visa and stay long-term.
+Office for National Statistics (ONS) estimates of long-term immigration broadly align with trends seen in the Home Office data on visas granted.
+The number of visas granted will always be higher as not everyone will use their visa or stay long-term.
+Differences in the size of the gap between visas granted and ONS immigration estimates can be caused by changes in the percentage of people who use their visa and stay long-term.

-Figure 10 also shows ONS immigration estimates align with data from the Department for Work and Pensions on National Insurance number (NINo) allocations.
-NINo data will, in general, always be lower as some people who come to the UK long-term will not have a National Insurance number (for example, children).
+ONS immigration estimates also align with data from the Department for Work and Pensions on National Insurance number (NINo) allocations.
+NINo data will, in general, always be lower as some people who come to the UK long-term will not have a NINo (for example, children).

 Back to table of contents